Version 1.3 - Last Updated: 27 Feb 2026

 A: Yes.
 Students who've received support for higher level learning from the government administrations of England, Wales, Northern Ireland or Scotland and start a course that begins on or after 1 January 2027 at an OfS registered provider may only have some, or none, of their entitlement left.
 Those who have not used it all will have access to a residual entitlement.

-Q5: Is there a fee cap on what a higher education provider can charge for a foundation year?
+Q4: Is there a fee cap on what a HE provider can charge for a foundation year?

 A: Students enrolling on a foundation year can access tuition fee and maintenance loans for the full duration of their extended course, if it's integral and allows progression to a full degree course designated for student finance.